tanmay-mohanty-ignited/Computer-Vision-Based-Game-Controller-RedBall-4/README.md

 Video Link : https://youtu.be/qBx-1Z10TxA

 Documentation: https://docs.google.com/document/d/1fJmShcL_dDjS8tVIZuR4D3bMr7z_0GCuXr1MTspGjVM/edit?usp=sharing
+Download all the three libraries required, as mentioned in the references, at the end of documentation (OpenCV, Mediapipe, Pynput)

 Setup :
 1. Download both the files, PoseModule.py and RedBall.py and save then in the same folder.